owulveryck/blog/content/post/rvm-chromebook.md

 - rvm
 - Chromebook
 tags:
-title: RVM on an USB stick on a Chromebook
+title: RVM from an USB stick on a Chromebook
 topics:
 - topic 1
 type: post